samaea/virtual-assistant-workshop/README.md

        ```

   1. Up to now, we created two different bots: The Virtual Assistant and the Point of Interest Skill Bot.
-Since the Virtual Assistant should be able to use the POI skill, we will now link them: Navigate to the **Virtual Assistant Directory and then run the botskills command (below) to join the Virtual Assistant bot with the Point of Interest Skill/Bot:**
+Since the Virtual Assistant should be able to use the POI skill, we will now link them: Navigate to the **Virtual Assistant PowerShell 6 window** and then **run the botskills command (below) to join the Virtual Assistant bot with the Point of Interest Skill/Bot:**

       Copy the command to your sticky notes/notepad and **replace {LABUSERNAME}** with your Lab credentials.
 Copy again and insert the command into the **PowerShell 6 window** (use one that is already open or open a new window).
 Run the command by hitting "Enter".